CUTR-at-USF/gtfs-realtime-validator/CONFIG.md

 #### Batch processing

-We support a command-line batch processing mode for archived GTFS-realtime files.
+We support a command-line batch processing mode for archived GTFS Realtime files.
 See the [**gtfs-realtime-validator-lib** README](gtfs-realtime-validator-lib/README.md) page for details, including command-line configuration options for the batch processing mode.